AUTOMATIC1111/stable-diffusion-webui/README.md

 - Broad compatibility with extisting extensions ecosystem and new extensions manager
 - Built in installer with automatic updates and dependency management
 - Modernized UI (still based on Gradio) with theme support

+## Model support

+Additional models will be added as they become available and there is public interest in them

+- Stable Diffusion 1.x and 2.x including all variants
+- Stable Diffusion XL
+- Kandinsky 2.1
+- DeepFloyd IF
+- UniDiffusion

 ## Platform support